CLI Reference

 gaffer test --format=json -- npm test | jq .health.scoreThe JSON output includes a classification object with each failure’s type:

-gaffer test --format=json -- npm test | jq '.classification.classified_failures[] | {name, classification}'gaffer affected-tests
+gaffer test --format=json -- npm test | jq '.classification.classified_failures[] | {name, classification}'Run only affected tests

 Section titled “gaffer affected-tests”Map changed source files to relevant test specs.
 Returns test files and a suggested run command.